oceanprotocol/docs/predictoor/pdr-earn.md

 The actions as a trader offer a single yet powerful way to earn: **trading revenue.** Buy low and sell high!
 (And the opposite with shorting)

-Traders can earn even more via a complementary action: **Volume DF**.
+Traders can earn even more via a complementary action: **[Volume DF](../rewards/df-intro.md#what-are-active-rewards).**.
 Lock veOCEAN for OCEAN, then point the veOCEAN to data assets with high DCV.
 Predictoor feeds are great candidates for high-DCV assets.

 ⚠️ You will lose money trading if your \$ out exceeds your \$ in.
 Do account for trading fees, order book slippage, cost of prediction feeds, and more.
 Everything you do is your responsibility, at your discretion.
 None of this blog is financial advice.